Impreza WRX Owners Club of South Australia Incorporated

 - Each member of the Committee shall hold office from the date of election or appointment until the conclusion of the next Annual General Meeting.

-- Retired Committee Members shall be eligible for re-election, provided however that a President shall not remain in office for more than three consecutive years or unless opposed.
+- Retired Committee Members shall be eligible for re-election, provided however that a President shall not remain in office for more than three consecutive years unless opposed, or there is no further nomination for a replacement in which the current president may take another term.

 - The Committee shall meet as often as necessary to conduct the business of the Club, but not less than three times in the twelve months following any Annual General Meeting.